t0lik/tree-vue-docs/source/api/options.md

       this.$refs.treeVue.treeOptions.nameProp = item => item.title
 ```

-## Node style classes
+## Default node style classes
 Every node has four main parts: checkbox, expander, icon, text.
 Every part can have its own set of style classes.
-You can either set those classes for all the nodes by setting the corresponding props in `options.styleClasses`.
+You can either set those default classes for all the nodes by setting the corresponding props in `options.styleClasses` or by setting the same props in a node (see [Node style classes](#Node-style-classes)).
 `options.styleClasses` has the following props than can contain style classes:
 - `checkbox`: classes that are added to classes of the node checkbox component, default value is **null**
 - `expander`: classes that are added to classes of the node expander component, default value is **null**